 You should also check for personal or business connections in the area on Facebook, LinkedIn, and any other networks you may be a part of.
 Even if you don’t know someone who lives in the new city, someone you know might still have a connection there.

 Be sure to update your resume, and as you apply for jobs, consider that you may need to visit the new city ahead of time for an interview.
-Also, even if you find a job, it’s likely you’ll need to cover your own travel expenses, so you’ll need to include that when considering your moving costs.
+Also, even if you find a job, you’ll likely need to cover your travel expenses, so you’ll need to include that when considering your moving costs.

 4. You Just Need a Change